oracle/truffleruby/doc/user/tools.md

 # Development Tools for Ruby

-TruffleRuby gets tools automatically provided by GraalVM.
+TruffleRuby acquires tools automatically provided by GraalVM.
 Run `--help:tools` to see a full list of options.

 The following program is used for illustration: